booyaa/booyaa.github.io/blog/2017-adding-search-to-your-cobalt-site-part-one.md

 you to give a weighting for which field should be favoured when searching the index.

-As you can imagine hand crafting an index file is a bit lo-fi, so if you want to see what I used in the end (another liquid template), check out [part two](/2017/adding-search-to-your-cobalt-site-part-two) of this blog post.
+As you can imagine hand crafting an document collection is a bit lo-fi, so if you want to see what I used in the end (another liquid template), check out [part two](/2017/adding-search-to-your-cobalt-site-part-two) of this blog post.

-## Putting it all together
+# Putting it all together

 Once you've created the search template and the lunr index, all you need to do is perform your usual `cobalt build` workflow.